SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 IV.
 Ego Defense Mechanisms A. Define Ego defence mechanisms as strategies to protect against anxiety from unacceptable thoughts or feelings.
 B. Provide examples of common defence mechanisms (e.g., repression, denial, projection).
 C. Explain their role in coping with conflicts arising from Id and Superego demands.

-V. Psychoanalysis Perspective A. Highlight the psychoanalytic view that unconscious, repressed instinctual drives (e.g., sex and aggression) and early negative childhood experiences contribute to individual problems.
+V. Psychoanalysis Perspective A. Highlight the psychoanalytic view that unconscious, repressed instinctual drives (e.g., sex and aggression) and early adverse childhood experiences contribute to individual problems.
 B. Conclude by stressing the significance of the Tripartite Personality in shaping an individual's psychological makeup.

 VI.
 Conclusion A. Summarize key points discussed in the essay.
 B. Reiterate Freud's enduring impact on psychology through the concept of the Tripartite Personality.
 C. Conclude with a final thought on the ongoing relevance of Freud's ideas in understanding human behaviour.